-PEACE-ATHABASCA DELTA BEFORE CONSTRUCTION OF THE BENNETT DAM Unique Geography and Ecology of the Delta
+PEACE-ATHABASCA DELTA BEFORE CONSTRUCTION OF THE BENNETT DAM

+Unique Geography and Ecology of the Delta

-The Peace-Athabasca Delta, one of the largest freshwater deltas in the world, is formed by the convergence of the Peace, Athabasca, and Birch River systems, which empty into Lake Athabasca in northeastern Alberta (see Map 1, Peace-Athabasca Delta, on page 8).
-IR 201 takes up approximately 20,000 hectares of land in the eastern third of the delta (see Map 2, Area of Claim, on page 9).
+The Peace-Athabasca Delta, one of the largest freshwater deltas in the world, is formed by the convergence of the Peace, Athabasca, and Birch River systems, which empty into Lake Athabasca in northeastern Alberta (see Map 1, Peace-Athabasca Delta, on page 129).
+IR 201 takes up approximately 20,000 hectares of land in the eastern third of the delta (see Map 2, Area of Claim, on page 130).
 The flat landscape of the Peace-Athabasca Delta actually consists of two separate deltas and is characterized by its patchwork of marshes, lakes, mud flats, sedge meadows, willow and shrub thickets and forests of white spruce and balsam poplar, interwoven by numerous winding channels.
 With its variety of landforms and lush vegetation, the delta has the capacity to support a diverse mixture of animal species.
-In 1985, the Canadian Wildlife

-Service counted 220 species of birds, mammals and fish that inhabit the delta during some part of their lifecycle.17
+In 1985, the Canadian Wildlife Service counted 220 species of birds, mammals and fish that inhabit the delta during some part of their lifecycle.17

 To understand fully the hydrology of the Peace-Athabasca Delta, one must first appreciate the geography of the two main rivers that feed the delta, the Peace and the Athabasca.
 The Peace River originates in the Rocky Mountains of British Columbia and cascades east across the province of Alberta.
-The Peace and the Smoky River converge near the modern-day town of Peace River, Alberta, and continue northward, eventually converging with the Wabasca River and then reaching the Peace-Athabasca Delta.18
+The Peace and the Smoky Rivers converge near the modern-day town of Peace River, Alberta, and continue northward, eventually converging with the Wabasca River and then reaching the Peace-Athabasca Delta.18

 The second river that feeds the delta, the Athabasca River, has its origins in the melting snow and glaciers of the Columbia Icefield, a high plateau in the Rocky Mountains between Mount Columbia and Mount Athabasca on the Continental Divide, which marks the British Columbia-Alberta border.
-It flows north through Jasper National Park, then northeast across the province of Alberta and is joined by a number of tributaries.
+It flows north through Jasper National Park, then northeast across the province of Alberta, and is joined by a number of tributaries.
 From Fort McMurray, the Athabasca River flows north through the Peace-Athabasca Delta and into Lake Athabasca.

 Prior to the construction of the Bennett Dam, the Peace-Athabasca Delta had a rich and diverse ecology of international significance.
 The hydrology of the delta, coupled with a variety of landforms and lush vegetation, supported a remarkable diversity of birds, mammals, and fish.
 The delta was one of the earliest areas settled in Alberta.
-Fort Chipewyan was an important outpost for the Hudson's Bay Company as the delta was renowned for the quantity and quality of its muskrat pelts.
+Fort Chipewyan was an important outpost for the Hudson's Bay Company, as the delta was renowned for the quantity and quality of its muskrat pelts.
 The delta's wetlands and ecology, however, are sensitive and highly dependent on the water levels of the various rivers and tributaries that feed the delta.

-The flood regime of the Peace-Athabasca Delta is highly complex because water flow is determined by four primary drainage systems: the Peace, the Athabasca, the Birch, and the Fond du Lac Rivers.
-Before the Bennett Dam was constructed, water levels largely depended on the amount of water in the four basins and the timing of the water flows during the spring flood and summer high-water periods.
-Spring flooding in the Peace-Athabasca Delta, which historically occurred every two or three years, contributed to the following natural phenomenon:
+The flood regime of the Peace-Athabasca Delta is complex because water flow is determined by four primary drainage systems: the Peace, the Athabasca, the Birch, and the Fond du Lac Rivers.
+Before the Bennett Dam

-Northern Rivers Basin Study Board, Northern Rivers Basin Study: Report to the Ministers, 1996 (Edmonton: Nautilus Publications, 1996), 22 (ICC Exhibit 3) (hereinafter Northern Rivers Basin Study).
+17 Northern Rivers Basin Study Board, Northern Rivers Basin Study: Report to the Ministers, 1996 (Edmonton: Nautilus Publications, 1996), 22 (ICC Exhibit 3) (hereinafter Northern Rivers Basin Study).

-Northern Rivers Basin Study, 17, 22 (ICC Exhibit 3).
+18 Northern Rivers Basin Study, 17, 22 (ICC Exhibit 3).